Lochnair/docker-base/README.md

 docker pull lochnair/base:alpine
 ```

+## Glibc
+- Based on above Alpine image
+- Includes a compat layer for running glibc applications on musl

 ## Java
 - Based on above Alpine image
 - Uses the latest OpenJDK 8 runtime from the Alpine repository